credo-ai/credoai_lens/docs/index.rst

 **Credo Models** are not "models" in the traditional sense - they are connector objects that instantiate functions necessary for an assessment.
-For instance, to evaluate fairness using the "FairnessBase" assessment, the CredoModel must instantiate a `prob_fun` or `pred_fun`.
+For instance, to evaluate fairness using the "Fairness" assessment, the CredoModel must instantiate a `prob_fun` or `pred_fun`.
 The nature of these functions can be quite general.

 The simplest case is you setting `pred_fun` to the `predict` method of your model.